More Money, More Problems?

 (Part 2 of 2 – Continued from May issue)

-If you read my article published in May’s issue then you, as a faithful Islander reader, received the facts regarding the legislative processes that will need to occur in order to have the fate of gambling be decided upon by the residents of Texas in a popular vote.
+If you read my article published in May’s issue then you, as a faithful Islander reader, received the facts regarding the legislative processes that will need to occur in order to have the fate of gambling with dream jackpot be decided upon by the residents of Texas in a popular vote.
 You also received the breakdown of how the legalized gaming supporters have proposed the state would distribute the millions’ of dollars worth of tax revenue received from casinos and slot machines.
 If you missed last month’s issue, or are picking up The Islander Magazine for the first time, you can find it on the publication’s website, www.theislandermagazine.com.
 This month, I am going to address the debate between pro-gaming and anti-gaming parties and my thoughts on the gaming debate and how it could affect Galveston Island’s economy.

 Supporters of legalizing gaming within Texas have been at this for over 20 years.
 They recently caught the spotlight due to the Texas budget shortfall, which has been quoted anywhere from $15 to $27 billion dollars, depending upon who you talk to.
 As mentioned in my previous article, Texans generally do not want any kind of tax imposed upon them, whether it’s necessary to begin correcting this historical budget deficit or not.
 Our state is simply looking for other alternatives, and they just are not there.